Nacotchtank: History

-Origins (unknown-1608)
+Precontact to 1608

-The tribe's physical location, which had a mild, temperate climate in the mid-Atlantic, allowed for the Nacotchtank to become a flourishing, self-sustainable community with an abundance in myriad natural resources.
-By being situated along the confluence of two major rivers, the Nacotchtank had a reliable supply of fish and the area soon became a notorious fishing ground.
-Additionally, the rivers were surrounded by a vast area of woodlands, which housed wild game such as bison, turkey, deer, and geese.
-The Nacotchtank were also accomplished in agricultural practices, as they would move inland from the rivers to occupy fertile and flat land and grow a variety of crop species, most of which belonged to the Three Sisters family— corn, beans, and squash.
+The tribe's physical location, which had a mild, temperate climate in the mid-Atlantic, allowed the Nacotchtank to become a flourishing, self-sustainable community with an abundance in myriad natural resources.
+Being situated along the confluence of two major rivers, the Nacotchtank had a reliable supply of fish and the area soon became a well-known fishing ground.
+Additionally, the rivers were surrounded by a vast area of woodlands that were home to wild game such as bison, turkey, deer, and geese.
+The Nacotchtank were also accomplished in agricultural practices, as they would move inland from the rivers to occupy fertile and flat land and grow a variety of crop species, most of which belonged to the Three Sisters family—corn, beans, and squash.

-With the Nacotchtank having abundant natural resources, and by being situated where two rivers met, the Nacotchtank were able to become an epicenter for a bustling trade network with neighboring tribes.
-One known intertribal network was with the Iroquois of New York, in which the Nacotchtank traded principally animal fur, which was readily available given their extensive supply of wild game.
-The Nacotchtank eventually held a monopoly on the fur trade.
+Since the Nacotchtank had abundant natural resources, and being located where two rivers met, they maintained an epicenter for a bustling trade network with neighboring tribes.
+One known intertribal network was with the Haudenosaunee of New York, with whom the Nacotchtank traded principally furs, always readily available given their extensive supply of wild game.
+The Nacotchtank eventually monopolized the fur trade.

 Encounters with English settlers (1608-1650s)

 The Nacotchtank were first recorded by Captain John Smith, who visited their palisaded village during his First Voyage in 1608, in which he explored the land surrounding the Jamestown settlement of the Colony of Virginia.
-Between the dates of June 16 and July 18 of 1608, Smith recorded in his journal, which has since been published as The Generall Historie of Virginia, New-England, and the Summer Isles, his impressions of the indigenous peoples of the Potomac River.
+Between June 16 and July 18 of 1608, Smith recorded in his journal, which has since been published as The Generall Historie of Virginia, New-England, and the Summer Isles, his impressions of the indigenous peoples of the Potomac River.
 Specifically speaking of the Nacotchtank, Smith writes that they were a welcoming people who "did their best to content [him]."
 Smith also noted the presence of a river which made the area appear to be very pleasant.
 These initial encounters were peaceful and did not affect the Nacotchtank existence.

 In the year 1621, Captain Henry Fleet, age 20, took a party of approximately 26 settlers from Jamestown in an attempt to barter for corn from the Nacotchtank.
 The Nacotchtank were suspicious of the colonists, and a confrontation erupted into fighting.
 All of the colonists were killed except for Captain Fleet, who was captured.
 Held captive for 5 years, Fleet acquired the language and culture of the Nacotchtank.
 During his time, Fleet observed the trading village Tohoga in present-day Georgetown and noted it as being the center for the monopolized fur trade with the Iroquois.